Board of Directors

 Director-at-Large, Advocacy

-University of New Brunswick Student Union
+University of Calgary Student's Union

 [email protected]